CHRISTINE HARKINSON/The Sun: The horse sculpture Diligence has been placed at the intersection of Main and High streets

-Moorestown, New Jersey is pleased to announce the upcoming construction of PERCHERON PARK at the intersection of Main and High Streets in the Town Center.
-The park will celebrate the town's agricultural heritage and commemorate the historic first shipment of Percheron horses from France to the USA in 1839 by Moorestown native and gentleman farmer Edward Harris II (1799-1863).
+Moorestown, New Jersey is pleased to announce the completed construction of PERCHERON PARK at the intersection of Main and High Streets in the Town Center.
+The park will celebrate the town’s agricultural heritage and commemorate the historic first shipment of Percheron horses from France to the USA in 1839 by Moorestown native and gentleman farmer Edward Harris II (1799-1863).

 The Percheron became the predominant draft horse breed in America because of its spirited but docile temperament, strength, and stamina, in both farming and hauling.
 Harris’ home, now called the Smith-Cadbury Mansion, at 12 High Street, is headquarters for the Historical Society of Moorestown.

 The Percheron horse had a tremendous impact on the agricultural world.
 In 1839, when Edward Harris II introduced the Percheron horse to the USA from France, agriculture was a primary occupation in our town and country.
 Horses were the main source of motive power for farm and road use, and the English type horses being used here then were unsuited in size, strength, stamina, and temperament for the heavy-duty work required.